 First, please take the Web-based Lesson 10 quiz.

-- Click on the link to the "Lesson 10 Quiz" and complete the quiz.
+- Go to the "Lesson 10 Quiz" and complete the quiz.

 Activity 2 - Discussion

 For this activity, I want you to reflect on what we've covered in this lesson and to speculate about the Big Bang.
 Since this is a discussion activity, you will need to enter the discussion forum more than once in order to read and respond to others' postings.

 Submitting your work